 Over time bow drill spindles wear out from use

-As the Cedar spindle they used to make fire wore out a new spindle must be carved.
-This was the teens dilemma.
-The teenagers needed to carve a new spindle.
-But there was no Cedar or other woods on the best woods list to be found.
-The teens thought about the properties that make a good bow drill spindle.
+As the cedar spindle wore out, a new one had to be carved.
+This was a dilemma.
+The group needed to carve another spindle.
+But there were no cedar or other woods they were familiar with to be found.
+The teens thought about the properties that would make an effective bow drill spindle.

-They went on to find a piece of dead and dry Shasta Red Fir ( Abies magnifica.) that fit the spindle requirements.
-Because that was all the wood type available at their location, they decided to give Red Fir spindle a whirl.
+They continued on to find a piece of dead and dry Shasta Red Fir (Abies magnifica) that fit the spindle requirements.
+Because that was all the wood types available at their location, they decided to give Red Fir spindles a whirl.

 Sweat and persistence ingenuity and perseverance